LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/003-ingest-spreadsheet-files-from-g-drive.md

 - You have been added to the 'LBHackney-IT' team, you can request this from Rashmi Shetty.
 - You have a Data Platform service account email address for your relevant domain or service area.
 A service account would look something like this: dataplatform-stg-service_area@dataplatform-stg.iam.gserviceaccount.com.
 If you don't know which service account you should use, you can request this from the Data Platform team.

+## Permitted spreadsheet file types

+- .xlsx
+- .csv

 ## Preparing the spreadsheet for ingestion

+- Check that your file is in the list of allowed file types for this process
 - Ensure that all columns in your file have headers.
 Columns without headers will be lost.
-- If your XLSX file is stored on your local device, [upload it to google drive](https://www.howtogeek.com/398570/how-to-import-an-excel-document-into-google-sheets/).
+- If your spreadsheet file is stored on your local device, [upload it to google drive](https://www.howtogeek.com/398570/how-to-import-an-excel-document-into-google-sheets/).
 - If the document is unnamed, name it
 - You now need to share this file with the service account you've been provided.
-One way to do this is to open the XLSX spreadsheet you would like to ingest from Google drive and view it as if it were a Google Sheet.
+One way to do this is to open the spreadsheet you would like to ingest from Google drive and view it as if it were a Google Sheet.
 Once you've opened the document, click `Share` in the top right corner of the sheet.
-If your XLSX file is very large and you're having trouble opening the file in Sheets, you can right-click the file listed in Drive and click `Share`.
+If your spreadsheet file is very large and you're having trouble opening the file in Sheets, you can right-click the file listed in Drive and click `Share`.
 - Paste in the service account email address you have been provided into the email box
 - Ensure the suggested email matches the service account email and select it
 - On the new window, choose from the dropdown on the right hand side and select `Viewer`